module Bigarray: sig .. end

 as the type of the array elements proper: for instance,

-a big array whose elements are of kind float32_elt
+a big array whose elements are of kind float32_elt contains

 32-bit single precision floats, but reading or writing one of